Shifang-Zhao/First-Time-GitHub/README.md

 # First-Time-GitHub
-This is my first time in GitHub
+This is my first time in GitHub.